Last Updated on January 28, 2025

 Picnic in Villa Borghese

 You used to be able to have little picnics on the Spanish Steps, but no more.
-A law has been recently passed forbidding sitting on the steps.
-But that’s not a problem for picnikers.
+A law now forbids sitting on the steps, but that’s not a problem for picnickers.

-Instead of sitting on the steps walk up them and at the top turn left and enter the beautiful Villa Borghese park.
-It’s a great place, the favorite of many.
-The heart-shape park is a mix of classic English and Renaissance design with acres of gardens and ponds.
-It’s a very quiet place right in the heart of Rome.
+Instead of sitting on the steps, walk up them, turn left at the top, and enter the beautiful Villa Borghese Park.
+It’s a great place to visit on a walk in Rome, and a favorite of many.
+The heart-shaped park is a mix of classic English and Renaissance design with acres of gardens and ponds.
+It’s a tranquil place right in the heart of Rome.
 And there’s a lot to do in the park and surrounding area after lunch.
 Mangia!

 Lisbon